GitLab 15.10 Release

 The complete list of all removed features can be viewed in the GitLab documentation.
 To be notified of upcoming breaking changes, subscribe to our Breaking Changes RSS feed.

-• Automatic backup upload using Openstack Swift and Rackspace APIs
+• Automatic backup upload using OpenStack Swift and Rackspace APIs

 • Changelog Changelog